Jul 28, 2011

 There is an incredible gallery of Dale Chihuly's glass art on display in his gallery at CityCenter on the Las Vegas Strip.
 It's just outside of the Aria Casino.

-Click here to see scans of the visitors guide and a few of the photos from our visit.
+Below are some scans of the visitors guide and a few of the photos from our visit.

 Jul 21, 2011